-During the summer months the CBIC operates a day camp, the Summer Adventure Program.
+During the summer months Chester Bowloperates a day camp, the Chester Bowl Day Camp.
 Our unofficial motto is that “we promise to return your child tired, happy, and dirty.”
-With a daily capacity of 65 campers, nearly 140 children ages 6-15 are attending at least one of our programming days this year.
-Camp runs Mondays through Thursdays for 11 weeks of summer, and families can sign up for whatever number of days works for them, choosing from any of the available days.
-The day camp takes advantage of Chester Bowl’s natural environment while also sponsoring field trips to locations as disparate as the Duluth Public Library and Wild Mountain. Â Honoring our commitment to have anyone participate in our programs regardless of ability to pay, we annually award an average of $3500 in summer scholarships.
-Also during the summer, the CBIC hosts the Chester Creek Concerts Series at Chester Bowl; approximately 4,750 people attended the outdoor concerts in 2016.
-And approximately 10,000 people take advantage of Chester Bowl every year to play softball and soccer, to hike or ski its cross-country trails, to walk their dogs, to enjoy a picnic by its creek, to use its playground equipment, or to dryland train (for skiing, but without snow).
+With a daily capacity of 84 campers, nearly 200 different children ages 6-12 attending at least one of our programming days last summer.
+Camp runs Mondays through Thursdays for 10 weeks of summer, and families can sign up for whatever number of weeks works for them, and can choose from camp sites of Lower Chester, Middle Chester, and Upper Chester.
+The day camp takes advantage of Chester Bowl’s natural environment while also sponsoring field trips to locations such as City and State Parks and the Duluth Public Library.
+Honoring our commitment to have anyone participate in our programs regardless of ability to pay, we awarded over $6.400 in summer scholarships last year, the equivalent of 200 days of camp!.
+Also during the summer, Chester Bowl partners with the City of Duluth to host the Chester Creek Concerts Series at Chester Bowl; an average of 535 people attended the outdoor concerts each week in 2021.
+And approximately 10,000 people take advantage of Chester Park every year to play softball and soccer, to hike or ski its cross-country trails, to walk their dogs, to enjoy a picnic by its creek, to use its playground equipment, or to dryland train (for skiing, but without snow).

-The CBIC works closely with the City of Duluth Parks and Recreation Department, and it supports and cooperates with numerous organizations that share our mission of providing healthy, quality programs for the general public.
-The CBIC was a key stakeholder in the Chester Bowl Park Mini-Master Plan through Parks and Recreation that was passed in November 2014.
+Chester Bowl works closely with the City of Duluth Parks and Recreation Department, and it supports and cooperates with numerous organizations that share our mission of providing healthy, quality programs for the general public.
+Chester Bowl was a key stakeholder in the Chester Park Mini-Master Plan through Parks and Recreation that was passed in November 2014.
 The Duluth-Superior Alpine Club uses Chester Bowl for dryland training, and many members of the Duluth Cross Country Ski Club (DXC) Nordic ski at Chester.
-The Duluth Area Family YMCA houses its popular Camp Kitchigami at Chester Bowl, and the Chester Bowl fields are used by softball, soccer, lacrosse, and Ultimate Frisbee teams, as well as many others.
-As mentioned earlier, we work cooperatively with four other local ski areas, offering free visits to their season pass holders, while our members receive one free visit at each location.
+The Chester Park fields are used by softball, soccer, lacrosse, and Ultimate Frisbee teams, as well as many others.
+As mentioned earlier, we work cooperatively with other local ski areas, offering free visits to their season pass holders, while our members receive specified numbers of free or reduced prices visits at each location.
 They are happy to work with us because they don’t see us direct competitors, but rather a feeder program that is bringing the next generation of skiers and snowboarders to their slopes.

-The CBIC Board of Directors has 11 members; the current CBIC Board Chair is Scott Mayer. Â The Board is a working board, with volunteers giving significantly of their time.
+The Chester Bowl Board of Directors has 11 members; the current Chester Bowl Board Chair is Jesse Singer.
+The Board is a working board, with volunteers giving significantly of their time.
 Executive Director Dave Schaeffer is responsible for fundraising, grant writing, partnerships with similar organizations, and PR/Marketing, as well as other similar behind the scenes supports.
-Sam Luoma is the Program Operations Manager, and is responsible for directly implementing and supervising the programmatic offerings of the CBIC.
-There are ten summer part-time paid employees for the Summer Adventure Program.
-There are approximately 30 winter part-time paid employees each season, including the chairlift operators and ski and snowboard instructors.
-The CBIC relies heavily on volunteer contributions, with over 5000 documented volunteer hours from parents just over the past winter!
-Other winter volunteers included 12 freestyle cadets and 45 ski and snowboard cadets; the cadets are typically middle-school students who assist with the winter and summer programs, providing them with excellent leadership opportunities.
+Sam Luoma is the Program Director, and is responsible for directly implementing and supervising the programmatic offerings of Chester Bowl.
+Sam Gravelle is the Program Assistant, working to support and implement all programming.
+There are nine summer seasonal paid employees for Summer Camp, and three AmeriCorps members.
+There are approximately 40 winter seasonal paid employees each season, including the chairlift operators and ski and snowboard instructors.
+Chester Bowl relies heavily on volunteer contributions, with over 5,000 documented volunteer hours from parents just over the past winter!
+Other winter volunteers included almost 50 Ski and Snowboard Cadets and another 50 Summer Camp Cadets; the Cadets are typically middle-school students who assist with the winter and summer programs, providing them with excellent leadership opportunities.